 Both of the government-wide financial statements distinguish functions of the Township that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the Township include general government, public safety, recreation and culture, community and economic development, and public works.
+The governmental activities of the Township include general government, police and fire protection services, recreation and culture, community and economic development, and public works.
 The business-type activities of the Township include water and sewer services.